How long does a counselling session go for?

 Learning about the connection between our thoughts, feelings and behaviours

 Supporting you to develop more healthy ways of thinking and challenge those negative or anxious thoughts that arise

 Helping you to learn to forgive yourself or others and to let go of painful thoughts and feelings

-Supporting you to overcome life's challenges and increase your resilience
+Supporting you to overcome life's challenges